axios/axios/README.md

     // Do whatever you want with the native progress event },

-  // `maxContentLength` defines the max size of the http response content in bytes allowed
+  // `maxContentLength` defines the max size of the http response content in bytes allowed in node.js
   maxContentLength: 2000,

   // `validateStatus` defines whether to resolve or reject the promise for a given